The History of Rustic Pathways | 43 Years of Educational Travel

 The 1983 Founding Expedition

-Venning built the company with a vision of partnering with parents and educators to amplify classroom learning through cross-cultural exploration.
+The company grew with a vision of partnering with parents and educators to amplify classroom learning through cross-cultural exploration.
 By the 1990s, Rustic Pathways established U.S. headquarters in Ohio and began expanding beyond Australia.

 This founding philosophy carried through three leadership eras, each expanding the organization’s reach while preserving the immersive approach.